solid/solid-spec/README.md

 In these example, data was sent to the server using text/turtle (which is mandated in LDP), but other content types (such as JSON-LD) could be used if implemented by servers.

-More examples of user stories can be found [here](https://github.com/linkeddata/SoLiD/tree/master/UserStories).
+More examples of user stories can be found [here](https://github.com/solid/solid-spec/tree/master/UserStories).

 ## RDF
 The Resource Description Framework (RDF) is a framework for representing information in the Web [[RDF1.1](http://www.w3.org/TR/rdf11-concepts/)], originally designed as a graph-based data model, where the core structure of the abstract syntax is a set of triples, each consisting of a subject, a predicate and an object.

-SoLiD uses several serialization syntaxes for storing and exchanging RDF such as [Turtle](http://www.w3.org/TR/turtle/) and [JSON-LD](http://www.w3.org/TR/json-ld/).
+Solid uses several serialization syntaxes for storing and exchanging RDF such as [Turtle](http://www.w3.org/TR/turtle/) and [JSON-LD](http://www.w3.org/TR/json-ld/).
 When creating new RDF resources, the preferred **default** serialization is Turtle.
-SoLiD-compliant servers should implement content negotiation in order to handle different serialization formats.
+Solid-compliant servers should implement content negotiation in order to handle different serialization formats.

 ## Reading and writing data using LDP
 To simplify data portability, we opted for a design that follows the classic POSIX standards.
 For instance, resources are stored directly on the file system instead of using a database.
 This allows people to read/write data both using desktop applications as well as Web-based ones, and also to share the same disk drive between different machines/servers.